-The Series 2004-A Warrants will be issued in book entry only form, as described below under "BOOK-ENTRY ONLY SYSTEM," and the method and place of payment of the Series 2004-A Warrants will be as provided in the Book-Entry Only System.
-The provisions set forth in the paragraphs below will apply in the event that the use of the Book-Entry Only System for the Series 2004-A Warrants is discontinued..
+The Series 2004-A Warrants will be issued in book-entry only form, as described below under "Book-Entry Only System", and the method and place of payment will be as provided in the book-entry only system.
+The provisions set forth in this section below will apply in the event that the use of the Book-Entry Only System for the Series 2004-A Warrants is discontinued.

-Payment of interest due on each Interest Payment Date will be made by check or draft mailed on such Interest Payment Date (or if such Interest Payment Date is not a business day, on the business day next following such Interest Payment Date) to the persons who were registered holders of the Series 2004-A Warrants on the regular record date for such Interest Payment Date, which will be the 15th day preceding such Interest Payment Date.
-Payment of the principal of (and premium, if any on) the Series 2004-A Warrants and payment of accrued interest due upon redemption on any date other than an Interest Payment Date will be made only upon surrender of the Series 2004-A Warrants at the designated office of the Paying Agent.
+Payment of interest due on each interest payment date will be made by check or draft mailed on such interest payment date to the persons who were registered holders of the Series 2004-A Warrants on the regular record date for such interest payment date, which will be the 15th day of the calendar month preceding such interest payment date.
+Payment of the principal of (and premium, if any, on) the Series 2004-A Warrants and payment of accrued interest due upon redemption on any date other than an interest payment date will be made only upon surrender of the Series 2004-A Warrants at the principal office of the Trustee (SouthTrust Bank) in Birmingham, Alabama.

-The holder of Series 2004-A Warrants in an aggregate principal amount of \$100,000 or more may, upon the terms and conditions of the Warrant Resolution, request payment of debt service by wire transfer to an account of such holder maintained at a bank in the continental United States or by any other method providing for payment in same-day funds that is acceptable to the Paying Agent.
+The holder of Series 2004-A Warrants in an aggregate principal amount of \$1,000,000 or more may, upon the terms and conditions of the Indenture, request payment of debt service by wire transfer to an account of such holder maintained at a bank in the continental United States or by any other method providing for payment in sameday funds that is acceptable to the Trustee.